๐Ÿ”’

 One threat that makes your solution urgent

-What: The business has an established HR team with existing experience in employee engagement and a dedicated training budget of £15,000 per annum (as stated in the project brief).
+What: The business has an established HR team and a dedicated training budget of ยฃ15,000 per annum (project brief).

-So what: This means the organisation already has the internal capability and financial resource to design and deliver a retention programme without relying entirely on external consultants, which would significantly reduce implementation costs compared to a fully outsourced approach.
+So what: The organisation has the internal capability and financial resource to design and deliver a retention programme without relying entirely on external consultants.

-Now what: My proposed solution leverages this existing strength by using the internal HR team to develop and deliver a structured employee development programme, making Solution A more cost-effective and sustainable than Solution B.
+Now what: My proposed solution leverages this existing strength, making Solution 1 more cost-effective and sustainable than Solution 2.

-What: Growing demand among the Gen Z and Millennial workforce for career development, flexible working, and meaningful work (Deloitte Global Workforce Survey, 2024).
+What: Growing demand among Gen Z and Millennial workers for career development and flexible working (Deloitte, 2024).

-So what: The business has an opportunity to position itself as an employer of choice by proactively addressing these expectations through structured development pathways.
-Organisations that invest in learning and development see 34% higher retention rates, according to LinkedIn Learning (2023).
+So what: The business has an opportunity to position itself as an employer of choice.
+Organisations investing in L&D see 34% higher retention rates (LinkedIn Learning, 2023).

 Business theory to reference in your SWOT